When does Early SAT/ACT Testing Make Sense?

 - Just about everybody else

 As we’ve said before, it is a decision that is specific to the student.
-Most students test twice before application season to take advantage of score choice and superscoring.
+Most students test twice before college application season to take advantage of score choice and superscoring.
 The simple reality is that most students will do better on standardized tests the longer they wait.
 There are lots of good reasons for this: by their second semester most juniors … 1) will have seen most or all of the academic concepts covered on the SAT and ACT, particularly in math; 2) will have had more time to prepare themselves adequately to test; and 3) are more mature, focused, “mentally ready” to test.
 And of course, we all hope that the pandemic will be much more in control as we progress through the school year, with many more test sites able to open their doors to SAT and ACT test takers.

 What’s the best thing to do now?